 What Summer Clothes to Wear Daytime

-If you plant to be out and about, here's what's not THAT good to wear:
+If you plan to be out and about, here's what's not that good to wear:

 - jeans that are very heavy cotton

 - tailored lined jackets